Chickpeas Sit In Silos As Trump's Trade Wars Wage On

 "I tell people this year, I feel like I'm the Grinch because of the prices," Hammond says.
 "And it's, you know, nothing that we as a company, or any grower or landlord has done — it's just a circumstance of global politics and global trade."

 At Brocke & Sons, high-tech systems sift through the harvest, sorting out the chaff and debris and packaging the pulse crops for shipment around the world.
-In the deafening facility, robots whizz and whirl, stacking hefty bags of garbanzo beans on wooden pallets.
+In the deafening facility, robots whiz and whirl, stacking hefty bags of garbanzo beans on wooden pallets.

 Hammond says this year's pulse crops were nearly busting out of the bins.
-Farmers had plenty of moisture for their dryland or non-irrigated crops.
-So, they had really great quality and yields.
+Farmers had plenty of moisture for their dryland or nonirrigated crops.
+So they had really great quality and yields.
 And across the nation, farmers planted more garbanzos than ever before — increasing the acres grown from about 600,000 acres to 800,000.

 Down the road in Moscow, Idaho, Tim McGreevy is the head of the American Pulse Association.
 He represents pulse crop growers across the country.

-In the near 25 years he's held the job, McGreevy says he's never seen such a tough market.
+In the near 25 years he has held the job, McGreevy says he has never seen such a tough market.
 He estimates his pulse growers have lost $500 million so far.

 "To describe this as a bad year for export markets is a gross understatement — this has been a real catastrophe," McGreevy says.

-And if markets don't reopen real soon it is going to get a lot worse for farmers and processors.
+And if markets don't reopen real soon, it is going to get a lot worse for farmers and processors.

 So far, pulse farmers haven't been awarded much in the way of government payments or help.
-There are federal loans — and some farmers will have to take them to keep operating as they hold onto their crops, hoping for better prices by spring.
+There are federal loans — and some farmers will have to take them to keep operating as they hold on to their crops, hoping for better prices by spring.

 In January and February it's the bankers who will largely decide farmers' fates.
 Most farms have to borrow operating cash for each coming year to buy things like fuel, seeds and chemical fertilizer.